dmpe/cka-setup-examples/README-cks.md

 - Falco - host + container level activity
   - alert fires if matches specific event
   - must be on all workers in k8s cluster
-  - `/etc/falco` for config directory
+  - `/etc/falco` for config directory + also need to restart falco to see new rules
   - rules consist of rule, macro and lists

 ```